ethereum/solidity-blog/_posts/2021-01-25-solidity-developer-survey-2020-results.md

 The most anticipated feature by far was "no more SafeMath".
 SafeMath by default has been [introduced with 0.8.0](https://blog.soliditylang.org/2020/12/16/solidity-v0.8.0-release-announcement/) and hence is not an issue anymore. 🥳

-The second most anticipated feature is better debugging and more debugging tools.
+The second most anticipated feature was better debugging and more debugging tools.

 Also ranked high was better documentation, especially with a focus on more tutorials and code examples.